FlagOpen/RoboBrain-X0/README.md

 </div>

 ## 🔥 Overview
-We are thrilled to introduce **RoboBrain-X**, a groundbreaking cross-ontology foundation model designed to overcome the limitations of single-robot systems in heterogeneous ontology transfer.
-By leveraging End-Effector pose representation in SE(3) task space, coupled with a Unified Action Vocabulary (UAV) and action tokenizer, RoboBrain-X achieves efficient zero-shot generalization and complex task decomposition.
+We are thrilled to introduce **RoboBrain-X0**, a groundbreaking cross-ontology foundation model designed to overcome the limitations of single-robot systems in heterogeneous ontology transfer.
+By leveraging End-Effector pose representation in SE(3) task space, coupled with a Unified Action Vocabulary (UAV) and action tokenizer, RoboBrain-X0 achieves efficient zero-shot generalization and complex task decomposition.
 Its Grouped Residual Quantizer (GRVQ) maps continuous control sequences from diverse degrees of freedom and mechanical structures to a shared discrete action primitive space, ensuring semantic consistency and transferability across ontologies such as **AgileX**, **R1-Lite dual-arm wheeled robots**, and **Franka single-arm systems**.
 Through ontology-conditioned diverse prompting, the model supports flexible decoding from multi-view RGB-D inputs to specific executions, significantly reducing training and inference overhead.
-RoboBrain-X delivers state-of-the-art performance in embodied reasoning tasks, laying a robust foundation for developing versatile, real-world robotic agents and advancing embodied intelligence research.
+RoboBrain-X0 delivers state-of-the-art performance in embodied reasoning tasks, laying a robust foundation for developing versatile, real-world robotic agents and advancing embodied intelligence research.

 <div style="display: flex; justify-content: center;">